Zzing-gu/What_Should_I_Eat_Today/README.md

 ## Motivation
-people waste too much time on picking lunch or dinner
+people waste too much time on picking what to eat for lunch or dinner